Joan Maynard (politician)

 Vera Joan Maynard (5 July 1921 – 27 March 1998) was an English Labour politician and trade unionist.
+She was the first female MP to represent the city of Sheffield.

 Biography

 Maynard was born in Easingwold, North Yorkshire on 5 July 1921.
-Dubbed "Stalin's Granny" owing to her left-wing views, Maynard was a leading activist in the National Union of Agricultural Workers becoming vice-president of the union and being narrowly beaten to its presidency.
+Maynard was a leading activist in the National Union of Agricultural Workers becoming vice-president of the union and being narrowly beaten to its presidency.

 She joined the Labour Party in 1946 and served as a councillor on the North Riding County Council.
-She was elected to Labour's National Executive Committee 1972–82 and 1983–87, and was Vice-Chair of the Labour Party 1980–81.
+She was elected to Labour's National Executive Committee 1972–82 and 1983–87, and was vice-chair of the Labour Party 1980–81.
 From her election to the NEC she supplied Communist Party trade union organiser Bert Ramelson with confidential accounts of NEC meetings.
 She was appointed a Justice of the Peace at Thirsk in 1950.

 Having acted as Labour agent in Thirsk, North Yorkshire, Maynard was elected in 1974 as MP for Sheffield Brightside and held the seat until she retired in 1987.
+She marks the distinction of being the first woman elected to represent the city of Sheffield in the House of Commons.

 Throughout her political career Maynard advocated policies on the left of the Labour Party and chaired the left-wing Campaign Group.
 She served on the Agriculture Select Committee 1975–87.
 She played a leading role in securing the passage of the Rent (Agriculture) Act 1976 which put an end to the tied cottage system.
+Gavin Strang, then Agricultural Minister, spoke of them both having grown up on farms as an explanation for why they regularly came together to work to improve conditions for agricultural workers.